Free «Heart Disease in Middle Age Colombian Population» Essay Sample

 VIP Service

-package $28.7420% off
+package $23.2320% off

 VIP Service

-package $28.74
+package $23.23

 Conclusion

 Cardiovascular diseases are the leading cause of death in Colombia and the world as a whole.
 In Columbia, heart diseases account for a huge proportion of all the cardiovascular diseases among the middle-aged population.
 The only way to curb the challenge posed by cardiac disease in this population is through the identification of the risk factors for the cardiac diseases before implementing necessary health promotional interventions.
 Obesity is the most important risk factor that can be controlled through weight control by engaging in regular physical activities.
-Obesity and overweight are major risks for heart diseases and, at the same time, a cause for other risk factors like diabetes and hypertension.
+Obesity and overweight are major risks for heart defects and, at the same time, a cause for other factors like diabetes and hypertension.
 Sedentary lifestyles are also a danger in addition to the use of tobacco products.
 The only way is for the population to abandon inactivity and cease smoking.
 Cessation of smoking can be promoted through mass campaigns and the restrictions on supply by increasing the prices of tobacco products.

 Essay Samples